 For example, if you are teaching your dog to stay, it may do fine when you have it hold the stay for five seconds, but can't hold for a longer period of time.
 Try going back to having the dog hold the stay for five seconds, and then click and treat.
 Practice a few times, and then add a few more seconds to the stay.

 If the dog seems to forget the command, sometimes it means a break is in order.
 Don't keep pushing a training session when your dog has lost interest.
-Ten to 15 minutes a few times a day is more than enough.
+Between 10 and 15 minutes a few times a day is more than enough.
 You don't want your dog to have a negative association with the clicker, so know when it's time to quit and try again later.

 When your dog appears to have mastered a command, you can proof the behavior by trying it in another location.
 So if you've clicker-trained the dog to "sit" in your living room, try again in the kitchen and see what the result is.
 Using the clicker should reinforce the behavior no matter where your dog is, but changing the location will only strengthen the association with the command.